I love quotes from people who have crushed it in the world of investing, entrepreneurship, and business.

 And there’s nothing wrong with that.

-However, if financial success becomes your sole focus at the expense of adding value, your profit will be short-lived at best, and non-existent at worst (not to mention the personal fallout that occurs when you stop focusing on personal relationships).
+However, if financial success becomes your sole focus at the expense of adding value, your profit will be short-lived at best, and non-existent at worst.

 But when you focus on adding immense value to a massive amount of people, success (financial and otherwise) begins to happen!